philipmendels/use-flexible-undo/stories/make-undoables-extract-intro.md

-Here we define our redo/undo handlers outside of **makeUndoables**, so that we can reuse them.
+Here we define our do/redo and undo handlers outside of **makeUndoables**, so that we can reuse them.